 Daith Titanium Piercing Jewelry ASTM F-136

-The Daith piercing goes through the inner cartilage of the ear, at the level of the fold located at the entrance of the ear canal.
-It is an aesthetic, original and very visible piercing when you choose a suitable piece of jewelry.
-At Naald, we have selected Daith jewelry made of ASTM F-136 titanium , designed for comfort. wound healing and sensitive ears.
+The Daith piercing goes through the inner cartilage of the ear, at the crease located at the entrance to the ear canal.
+It's an aesthetic, original, and very visible piercing when you choose the right jewelry.
+At Naald, we've selected Daith jewelry made of ASTM F-136 titanium , designed for comfort, healing, and sensitive ears.

 ✨ All our ASTM F-136 titanium Daith piercing jewelry is selected by a professional piercer, with a real concern for quality and everyday comfort.